andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 <h2>🔒 #5 Row Level Security For Suppliers</h2>

-- How do we add more security so suppliers only see their own row data?
+- How do we add more security so suppliers see only their data?
-- Let's demo a Row Level Security Policy to limit access to supplier data
+- Let's use Row Level Security to achieve that

 <div class='corner-label'>DEMO #5</div>